hunelDev/reactjs-forms/README.md

 ## Guide

 reactjs-forms is a React package that contains a few React components and hook system.
-The components are almost the same as React syntactic form elements.React syntactic form elements.So you may use all attributes which you can use them on syntactic form elements.
+The components are almost the same as React syntactic form elements.So you may use all attributes which you can use them on syntactic form elements.

 ### Extended Features